 - Set the machine to delicate wash for all knits, linens, and silks.

-- Wash polyesters separately and invest in a Guppy Bag or Cora Ball to catch as many microfibers as possible.
-Be sure to clean out the machine filter every so often.
+- Wash polyesters separately and consider investing in a Guppyfriend to catch as many microfibers as possible and to help prolong the life of your garments.

 - Use a gentle detergent or powder and not too much.
 We have been conditioned to think that the clothes are clean if they smell clean.
 This is simply not true.
 Less is more.